 Coralville prepares to open City Hall to the public after extended shutdown

-CORALVILLE, Iowa (KCRG) - The novel coronavirus pandemic has caused significant impacts to private businesses, but it's also caused trouble for the public sector.
+The novel coronavirus pandemic has caused significant impacts to private businesses, but it's also caused trouble for the public sector.

-A sign posted on the door at Coralville City Hall warns visitors that the building is temporarily closed.
-Photo date: Wednesday, May 27, 2020.
-(Brian Tabick/KCRG)

 Officials with the city of Coralville estimated that COVID-19 has cost the city nearly $2 million from its general fund.
 The council is working on balancing the budget with departments, and they said layoffs and a hiring freeze aren't off the table.